 This is confirmed by research carried out by a Kaliningrad-based doctor, Nikolai Moshkov (2002).
 He obtained fast and fully effective therapeutic results by rubbing very fine powder from pure energizing amber into the ill places (head, spine, thyroid gland, chest, limbs).

-, Brooches, Rings or Pendants, or carrying a raw Amber figurine or nugget in our pocket.
+We are surrounded by all sorts of electrical devices: radios, television sets, microwave ovens, hair-driers, shavers, computers and mobile phones, which affect our organism.
+Modern research proves that we may protect ourselves against their negative influence by making friends with Baltic Amber, wearing Amber Necklaces, Amber Bracelets, Amber Earings, Amber Rings or Amber Pendants, or carrying a raw Amber figurine or nugget in our pocket.
 Warming up, Amber changes ionization, positively influencing our frame of mind and rebuilding the disturbed electrostatic field.
 We will be happy and full of energy once again, and we will attract luck.

 Formed over 45 million years ago, Baltic Amber is an organic substance, a "fossil resin" produced by pine trees.
 Initially it must have been used by plants as an antibiotic against viruses, substance healing cuts or a plaster for wound dressing.
 Its mysterious, not yet fully recognized unusual properties have always aroused curiosity and exerted fascination on people.
 They evoked awe and respect, but never fear or dread as was the case with some precious stones.
 Amber inspired magicians, doctors, scientists and artists.
 They could see that it is a stone which is alive, which is constantly changing.
 Not much has changed since then in this respect.

 Amber is trying to communicate with us, but we are still unable to understand it and discover its secrets.
-We do not even know which tree produced this fantastic resin 50 million years ago.
+We do not even know which tree produced this fantastic Resin 50 Million Years Ago.
 There is magical power in the Baltic amber (succinite).
 It is an exclusively good power, worth getting familiar with and it is for our protection.
 Current research confirms what people have felt and believed in for centuries.
 There is magical power in the Baltic amber (succinite).
 It is an exclusively good power, worth getting familiar with and it is for our protection.